Finerio-Connect/finerio-pfm-unnax/README.md

 # Finerio PFM Web SDK

-This SDK lets you connect to [Finerio PFM API](http://ec2-3-16-174-50.us-east-2.compute.amazonaws.com:8082/swagger-ui/index.html#/) in an easier way.
+This SDK lets you connect to [Finerio PFM API Unnax](http://ec2-3-16-174-50.us-east-2.compute.amazonaws.com:8082/swagger-ui/index.html#/) in an easier way.

 ## Table of contents